gepoch/vim-surround/README.md

-# Surround for Atom
+# Vim Surround for Atom

-Surround is an implementation of vim-surround for the atom editor. vim-mode is required to use this package.
+Surround is an implementation of vim-surround for the [atom](http://atom.io) editor. vim-mode is required to use this package.

 Currently, this supports visual mode's `s )` set of commands for a configurable set of pairs.